 As always we have our exclusive all english travel guide for Arsenal’s trips to Germany.
-This time Munich is on the cards.
+Again Munich is on the cards.
 Munich based gooner @therealstarks was so kind to help us out with insights into munich’s public transport, breweries and simply everything you need to know for this month trip.
 Please give him a follow on twitter.
 We hope our guide will help you to focus on Arsenal rather than coping with travel issues.

 Geting To The Allianz Arena: